Zalexanninev15/PFT-Linux/README.md

 Tool for flash/dump partitions for ZTE Blade V9 Vita and ZTE Blade A7 Vita.
 The tool used ADB and emmcdl tools.

 ## Instruction for use
-1. Download 2 archives:
+1. Download PFT files
-* PFT
-* ROOT
-2. Unpack archives
-3. Copy the file "bootroot.bin" (from the second archive) to the folder "files"
+1. Copy the file "bootroot.bin" (from "root" archive) to the folder "files"
 4. Execute the command in the terminal
 ```bash
    sudo apt install g ++
 ```
 5. Run the script "make_emmcdl.sh" (always, before using PFT)
 6. Run the script "pft.sh" (PFT himself)